hucker/ten8t/README.md

     return Ten8tResult(status=f.exists(), msg=f"File {f.name}")
 ```

-## Threading  (PROVISIONAL MANY CHANGE)
+## Threading  (PROVISIONAL MAY CHANGE)

 It is possible to assign a thread ID to anny `Ten8t` function using the standard attribute mechanism.
 For larger
 rulesets this can speed things up, the current implementations has you pass a checker object to the thead runner
 which manages putting all the functions in their own thread and collecting results.
 At this time the code
-supports threading using multi-processing so IO bound code should work better.
-The only thing that can break code
+supports threading using so IO bound code should work better.
+This is not a silver bullet, you still need to
-is if you are manipulating global state or depend on the order that things run.
+write rules that don't have dependencies with global state.
+If you have database connections there should be
+one for each thread that needs it.

+The current mechanism is to create a checker object like you normally do, but pass that object to a
+`Ten8yThread` object that manages finding all the functions for each thread and running things as
+needed.
+For many use cases enabling multi threading is as easy as giving a thread id to your check functions.

+In the test suite we run 100 of these in parallel.

 ```python
 import pathlib